dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment4.md

 ### Creating your classification model for fine-tuning

 Use the HuggingFace utility `AutoModelForSequenceClassification` to set up a model that you can fine-tune.
 Use the `from_pretrained` method with the model name set as above, and `num_labels=2` (because we have two-class classification task).
 This method carries out the following steps:
-- It loads the pre-trained DistillBERT model from the HuggingFace repository (or from a cached file, if you have used the model before).
+- It loads the pre-trained DistilBERT model from the HuggingFace repository (or from a cached file, if you have used the model before).
-- It sets up untrained layers to map from the DistillBERT output to the two class labels.
+- It sets up untrained layers to map from the DistilBERT output to the two class labels.
 They will be trained during the fine-tuning process below.

 **Sanity check**: Print the model in a notebook cell.
 You should see a visual representation of layers the model consists of.
-You should see the DistillBERT model including embedding layers and Transfomer layers.
+You should see the DistilBERT model including embedding layers and Transfomer layers.
 At the bottom of the list of layers, you should see two layers called `pre_classifier` and `classifier`, which are the newly created classification layers.

 ### Counting the number of trainable parameters